 In my opinion, 70% of the development strategies are children focused here.
 Your child will get the best medical care, education facilities ( free education), thousands of variety of nutritious baby food, almost free playgroups (some would just charge 50p), well maintained lush green parks with having a soft play area for kids, football grounds, tennis & basketball court, jogging tracks and cycle on rent ( almost every park has all of these facilities).
 No wonder why children here acquires every outdoor skill.

 These polite words are just part of every conversation.
 If you need to ask something, prefix or suffix your sentence with PLEASE (“Can you add a shopping bag in the bill, please?”); say THANK YOU all the time; SORRY is a word which drives peace in this city.

 The concept of Reserved bus/train seats do exist

-People here voluntarily do not sit on reserved seats for elderly, specially abled or pregnant women, even if they are empty.
+People here voluntarily do not sit on reserved seats for the elderly, specially-abled or pregnant women, even if they are empty.
 If you are abler, prove it here.

 This is my list of learning so far.
 I know, back in my country, everybody is taught these little but significant civic practices but some other things might have become more prominent there.
 This human mannerism seems to be getting lost but not totally.
 There is a need for a gentle push.
 We can adapt the good and make it best.